 - People who fail at weight loss need to try again, with another program/product

-The media sells the message that we’re never good enough, but we can achieve goodness if we follow their programs and purchase the products that advertise in their pages.
+The media sells the message that we’re never good enough.
+But they say we can achieve goodness if we follow their programs and purchase the products advertised.
 We cannot ignore the clear relationship between what the media writes about and where they generate their revenue.

-As parents, we must recognize the corporate powers behind the fat and diet messages we are told.
-Our children are listening, and they are developing eating disorders because it’s an easy way to express self-hatred in a culture that hates bodies.
-We have to reject diet mentality, and talk to our kids about the dangerous media messages that carry the diet industry’s advertising into our homes, schools, and communities.
+As parents, we must recognize that corporate power lies behind weight and diet messages.
+Our children are listening.
+And they are developing eating disorders in part because diet behaviors are indistinguishable from eating disorder behaviors.
+Parents have to reject diet culture.
+And we have to talk to our kids about the dangerous media messages that carry the diet industry’s messages.